 There are a few different routes available to become a trainer and you will need to satisfy the requirements of the awarding body to set up independently or do a Level 4 qualification, which should also require that candidates have the correct experience and qualifications.
 (Be aware that different companies have different tie-ins once you have completed the Level 4 qualification).

 Forest School training providers

-The providers listed below are ones that we have an active relationship with, sharing resources and information.
+The providers listed below are ones that Muddy Faces has an active relationship with, sharing resources and information.
 There are many more trainers available and we recommend you do your own research and checks as mentioned above.

 Surrey Wildlife Trust